 Adding and Taking Away

-In all sincerity, men and women have gone to great lengths to try to please God.
+In all sincerity men and women have gone to great lengths to try to please God.
 Without seeking His permission, they presume to add things to the worship of God because they are attractive and have a vague attachment to the One whom they look upon as their Savior.
 They think their sincerity in worship is more important than the truth.

 Deuteronomy 13 defines the law regarding apostasy.
 Those who led others to worship other gods or adopt the practices of the nations around them were to be stoned!
-Cities that fell under the sway of corrupt individuals were to be attacked, burned to the ground, and left as rubble!
+Cities that fell under the sway of corrupt individuals were to be attacked, burned to the ground and left as rubble!
 God considers tampering with His truth to be evil that must be eradicated!

 Apostasy begins with the perverse drive in man to push beyond the bounds of what has been revealed by God as the basis for His way of life.
 When God gives instruction, He frequently does so in broad generalities.
-Within the perimeters of those broad generalities, He expects us to explore and to apply them in their spirit and intent.
+Within the parameters of those broad generalities, He expects us to explore and to apply them in their spirit and intent.
 Unfortunately, history reveals that that has not been mankind's approach.
 Man has consistently tried to "improve" upon God's revelation using his limited reason and logic.

 Proverbs 30:1-6 describes the approach of a godly man:

 The words of Agur the son of Jakeh, his utterance.
 This man declared to Ithiel—to Ithiel and Ucal: Surely I am more stupid than any man, and do not have the understanding of a man.
 I neither learned wisdom nor have knowledge of the Holy One.
 Who has ascended into heaven, or descended?
 Who has gathered the wind in His fists?
 Who has bound the waters in a garment?
 Who has established all the ends of the earth?
 What is His name, and what is His Son's name, if you know?
 Every word of God is pure; He is a shield to those who put their trust in Him.
-Do not add to His words, lest He reprove you, and you be found a liar.
+Do not add to His words, lest he reprove you, and you be found a liar.

 Agur claims no great intelligence or superior understanding.
 He feels his education is lacking in the more important areas of life, like the proper way to live and the knowledge of God.
-He is only a common man with no special abilities, powers, or privileges—in fact, he would like to know the person who could do some of these things.
+He is only a common man with no special abilities, powers or privileges—in fact, he would like to know the person who could do some of these things.

-In verses 5 and 6 he states his conclusion: To get the most and the best from life, we should believe God, not presuming that we can comprehend the effects of our actions without advice from God in His Word.
+In verses 5 and 6 he states his conclusion: To get the most and the best from life, we should believe God, not presuming that we are able to comprehend the effects of our actions without advice from God in His Word.
 God's Word cannot be improved upon; every word of God is pure, as gold is pure.
-The value of God's Word cannot be increased by adding to or taking from it, anymore than gold can be increased in value by alloying it with something else.
+The value of God's Word cannot be increased upon by adding to or taking from it, anymore than gold can be increased in value by alloying it with something else.
 He advises that we strive to do nothing that God forbids, and leave nothing undone that God commands.
 This is the approach of a man whose sole aim was to please God, and who does not want to do or not do anything that might strain the relationship.